kamalsahu/Hadoop-CheckPoints/README.md

-# Hadoop-CheckPoints
+# Hadoop-CheckPoints[solved]
-Hadoop checkPoints
+Hadoop checkPoints[solved]
-1.demons in hadoop
+1.demons in hadoop[solved]
-2.hdfs
+2.hdfs[solved]
-3.master node(name node,secondary name node,job tracker)
+3.master node(name node,secondary name node,job tracker)[solved]
-4.default replication factor is 3
+4.default replication factor is 3[solved]
-5.how to change replication factor
+5.how to change replication factor[solved]
-6.default block size is 64 mb.
+6.default block size is 64 mb.[solved]
-7.how to change block size
+7.how to change block size[solved]
-8.why block size is so large in hdfs
+8.why block size is so large in hdfs[solved]
-9.what is check point
+9.what is check point[solved]
-10.why check point
+10.why check point[solved]
-11.what is edit log and fs image
+11.what is edit log and fs image[solved]
-12.secondary name node is a helper node
-13.what is single point of failure
+12.secondary name node is a helper node [solved] 13.what is single point of failure[solved] 14.comissioning and decomissioning[solved]
-14.comissioning and decomissioning
-15.what is map reduce
+15.what is map reduce[solved]
-16.stages in map reduce
+16.stages in map reduce[solved]
-17. hadoop installation mode(3 types)
+17. hadoop installation mode(3 types)[solved]
-18. what is standalone mode
+18. what is standalone mode[solved]
-19. what is psudo distributed mode
+19. what is psudo distributed mode[solved]
-20. what is full distributed mode
+20. what is full distributed mode[solved]
-21. No of reducer may not be same as number of mapper
+21. No of reducer may not be same as number of mapper[solved]
-22. what is seek time
+22. what is seek time[solved]
-23. what is safe mode
+23. what is safe mode[solved]
-24. how to enable/desable safe mode
+24. how to enable/desable safe mode[solved]
-25.
+25. how to run mr program in cluster[solved]